Leslie Rohonczy, IMC™, PCC, Executive Coach, Leadership Expert, Speaker, Author

 Because women are trained to leave respectfully, to minimise disruption, to protect relationships, to make things easier for those left behind, their departures rarely spark reflection.

-People assume they left for balance, or family, or “something new.”
-But they didn’t leave to slow down.
+People assume they left for balance, or family, or something new.
+But in fact, they didn’t leave to slow down.
 They left because they weren’t seen.
-Because they were asked to stretch further and give more, without the authority, voice, or recognition that would make it sustainable.
+Or because they were asked to stretch further and give more, without the authority or recognition that would make it sustainable.

 And when they leave quietly, the system stays the same.